Pinkerton: Carter 2.0—Joe Biden Falls Apart Just Like Jimmy Carter, This Time on Immigration

-This Baby Boomer author finds it easy to write about Joe Biden because he remembers Jimmy Carter.
-So when the 46th president does something, I need only to recall what the 39th president did—and what was done to him during his single term, 1977-1981—and the similarities become clear.
-Indeed, just this year, I’ve written about five Biden-Carter parallels: On the economy, national security, crime, inflation, and Iran.
+This Baby Boomer author finds it easy to write about Joe Biden — because he remembers Jimmy Carter.
+So when the 46th president does something, I need only to recall what the 39th president did (and what was done to him during his single term, 1977-1981), and the similarities become clear.
+Indeed, just this year, I’ve written about five Biden-Carter parallels: on the economy, national security, crime, inflation, and Iran.

 So now here’s a sixth parallel, which is the president’s inability to manage a difficult issue, specifically the issue of immigration.
 (We can save a seventh parallel, infrastructure and reconciliation, for another time.)